-Compare the Cost for VTR CPA CPE Online Courses vs. Other Online CPE Providers
+Compare the Costs of Different CPA CPE Online Course Providers

-The cost of CPA CPE is exactly what it sounds like: the amount an individual must pay for courses, webinars, conferences or other methods that offer Continuing Professional Education (CPE) credits for completion.
+The cost of CPA CPE is exactly what it sounds like: the amount an individual must pay for learning activities that afford credits for completion.
 Broadly speaking, this category is likely to be the most expensive for the entire recertification process.
-Webinars and conferences can easily cost hundreds, if not thousands, of dollars, and though individual online, self-study courses generally come somewhat cheaper, it can still be costly to purchase multiple courses to cover the full continuing education requirement.
+Webinars and conferences can easily cost hundreds if not thousands of dollars.
+And though individual online, self-study courses generally come somewhat cheaper, it can still be costly to purchase multiple courses.

-As seen by the table below, there are many providers of online CPE self-study courses, and the prices and methods differ.
-Some, like VTR Learning, offer pay-as-you-go courses, where a CPA can add a course to their cart, pay for it and take it whenever they want.
-Here, courses are bought individually and intentionally.
-However, other providers, like Sequoia CPE, offer subscriptions, where an annual payment unlocks the full library of courses to be taken at any point within the subscription period.
+As seen by the table below, there are many providers of online CPE self-study courses.
+Understandably, the prices and methods differ.
+Some, like VTR Learning, offer pay-as-you-go courses, where a CPA can pay for a course and take it anytime.
+Here, someone can purchase courses separately and intentionally.
+However, other providers, like Sequoia CPE, offer virtual subscriptions.
+Here, an annual payment unlocks the full library of courses for a set period.

 One difference between the two types of providers is the proliferation of courses that are worth large amounts of CPE.
-VTR Learning, for example, has multiple courses worth large amounts of credit, and though the courses must be purchased individually, a single one can cover nearly one-fourth of the necessary CPE hours per recertification period.
-Subscription-type providers often offer a multitude of smaller courses, which are worth one to four credits, meaning CPAs may have to take approximately eight to sixteen courses to cover what one larger course could.
+VTR Learning, for example, has multiple courses worth large amounts of credit.
+And though the courses must be purchased individually, a single one can cover much of the necessary CPE hours per recertification period.
+Subscription-type providers often offer a multitude of smaller courses, which are worth one to four credits.
+That means CPAs may have to take approximately eight to sixteen courses to cover what one larger course could.
 The table below highlights several prominent providers of online CPE courses, including the credit and price ranges per organization.

 Cost for CPA Membership Fees

 The CPA membership renewal cost is the price a CPA pays to the AICPA to continue membership.
 Here, as with the overall cost of recertification, there is no set number, because the cost fluctuates with several factors, primarily industry, role and work status.
-For example, a sole practitioner in public accounting would pay $475 for membership renewal, while an internal auditor in business or industry would be charged $285.
-Furthermore, it should be noted the aforementioned prices are set for the year 2020, and are also subject to change with time.
-This table is an extremely helpful resource for determining the annual cost of membership for individual CPAs, and because it is hosted by AICPA’s site, should give accurate information regarding the price for any given year.
+For example, a sole practitioner in public accounting would pay $475 for membership renewal.
+Alternatively, an internal auditor in business or industry would pay $285.
+However, note the aforementioned prices apply to the year 2020, and could change with time.
+This table is an extremely helpful resource for determining the annual cost of membership for individual CPAs.
+Because it is hosted by AICPA, it should give accurate information regarding the price for any given year.